ulfl/hub/README.md

 * Allow search based on partially entered keywords.

-* Allow specifying tags you don't want to see.

 * Remember popular commands and sort accordingly.
 Should be easy to rerun a command that was just executed.